 An application to TASC must be made for a formal pre-Year 11 enrolment in a TASC course.
 Applications are made via TRACS.
 An application form and relevant evidence is required for each course.

-Step one: Complete the application form – Pre-Year 11 Enrolment in a TASC-accredited course.
+Step One: Complete the application form – Pre-Year 11 Enrolment in a TASC-accredited course.

 The application form must be completed by a relevant member of staff and endorsed and signed by the principal.

-The application requires additional supporting documentation including a:
+The application requires additional supporting documentation including:

-Step two: Submit the application form via a TRACS ‘Pre-Year 11 Enrolment’ communication.
+Step Two: Submit the application form via a TRACS ‘Pre-Year 11 Enrolment’ communication.

-Step three: Inform students and their parents/guardians of the outcome of the application following advice from TASC.
+Step Three: Inform students and their parents/guardians of the outcome of the application following advice from TASC.

 When to apply